bb01100100/kafka-offsets-migrator/README.md

 ## Finally
 - While I enjoyed writing this, you may not enjoy the results of using it - run away while you can.
 - Not tested on animals, or in production for that matter.
-- It would be nice to have a topic regex feature
+- It would be nice to have a topic regex feature to transform source topics to destination topics